elliekwang/neeko_rework/README.md

 #### Does our model perform better for Tier 1 leagues than non-Tier 1 leagues?

 **Null Hypothesis**: Our model is fair.
-Its accuracy for Tier 1 leagues and non-Tier 1 leagues are roughly the same, and any differences are due to random chance.
+Its F1 score for Tier 1 leagues and non-Tier 1 leagues are roughly the same, and any differences are due to random chance.
 Alternative Hypothesis: Our model is unfair.
-Its accuracy for non-Tier 1 leagues are lower than its accuracy for Tier 1 leagues.
+Its F1 score for non-Tier 1 leagues are lower than its F1 score for Tier 1 leagues.

 **Evaluation Metric**: Our evaluation metric is the F1 score because we want to balance between not having too many false positives or negatives.